IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - The system shall allow shoppers to browse products by category (e.g., clothing, accessories, footwear).
 - The system shall provide search and filter functionalities (e.g., price range, brand, size).
 - The system shall display product details, including price, SKU, description, and customer reviews.
-- Vendors shall be able to add, update, and remove products from their catalog and manage product availability.
+- Vendor shall be able to add, update, and remove products from their catalog and manage product availability.

 ### 3.3 Shopping Cart Management
 Description: Shoppers can add, remove, and review products in their shopping cart before proceeding to checkout.